jovotech/learn-jovo/guides/unhandled-intent.md

 ## Intents to Skip Unhandled

-The Jovo framework also provides the possiblity to define intents, which won't be mapped to the `Unhandled` intent, if it can't be found inside a state.
+The Jovo framework also provides the possiblity to define intents, which won't be mapped to the `Unhandled` intent no matter what.
 It allows you to make sure that the intent will be always caught globally.

 You can define these intents inside your app's config the following way: